Blueclaus13/handcrafted_haven_team-17/my-app/README.md

-handcrafted_haven_team-17
-Project for WDD430 class.
+handcrafted_haven_team-17 Project for WDD430 class.
 Handcrafted Haven is an innovative web application that aims to provide a platform for artisans and crafters to showcase and sell their unique handcrafted items.
 It serves as a virtual marketplace, connecting talented creators with potential customers who appreciate the beauty and quality of handmade products.

 Team Members: Dylan Stephenson, Claudia Oralia Madrid, Josue Hernandez, Steve Daprim Amos

+This is a Next.js project bootstrapped with create-next-app.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).